Glossary of Renewal and Registration Terms

 Renewal choice: Next to each member, there will be three

-renewal options for the upcoming year: Renew, I’ll Decide Later, and
+renewal options for the upcoming year: Renew, Renew Later, and Don’t Renew.

 Status: This field, found in your My GS account, refers